alzafacon/alzafacon.github.io/blog/2024-08-10-Four_Elbows/index.md

 #  Plumbing: Connect 2 pipes with 4 elbows

 The underground PVC water pipes outside my home are frequently cracking or leaking at the joints.
-After making several repairs I turned to reddit for an easier way.
+After making several repairs I turned to reddit for advice on making repairs.

-A professional recommended using 4 elbows!
-Genius!
+Someone recommended using 4 elbows!
 The joint is assembled by sliding the top part into the bottom 2 elbows.
 Instead of having to dig out the pipes enough to bend the pipes to fit couplers on each end.

 ```
        _____    _____